concord-consortium/lab-interactives-site/developer-doc/docker.md

 The proxy we use is https://github.com/codekitchen/dinghy-http-proxy it has support for OS X, Linux, and Windows.
 At the link above you need to look at the section: [Using Outside of Dinghy](https://github.com/codekitchen/dinghy-http-proxy#using-outside-of-dinghy)

-docker-compose can be configured by adding a `.env` file at the top of the repository with the contents
+docker-compose can be configured by copying the demo `.env.sample` to `.env` file at the top of the repository

-    COMPOSE_FILE=docker-compose.yml:docker/dev/docker-compose-random-ports.yml

 ## Notes for running without docker-compose